Claudio Biaggio

 Claudio Darío Biaggio (born 2 July 1967) is an Argentine football manager and former player who played as a striker.
-He is the current manager of Peruvian club Comerciantes Unidos.

 During his professional career he played for important clubs in Argentina (Belgrano, San Lorenzo de Almagro and Colón de Santa Fe), Uruguay (Peñarol and Danubio), France (Girondins de Bordeaux), Japan (Avispa Fukuoka), Ecuador (Deportivo Cuenca) and Bolivia (Oriente Petrolero).
 He also earned one cap with the Argentina national team in 1995.

 Coaching career

 San Lorenzo

 Born in Santa Rosa, La Pampa, Biaggio started his coaching career as a youth coach in San Lorenzo, before he was named manager of San Lorenzo's reserve team in January 2014.

-On 22 November 2017, Biaggio was named interim manager of San Lorenzo for the rest of 2017, after the departure of Diego Aguirres.
+On 22 November 2017, Biaggio was named interim manager of San Lorenzo for the rest of 2017, after the departure of Diego Aguirre.
 In December 2017, he was named permanently manager of the club.
 However, he decided to step back at the end of October 2018 after a defeat to Club Atlético Temperley.
 During the 2017/2018 season, Biaggio led 43 games, won 19, drew 13 and lost 11.